-Do you ever feel like your family isn’t complete’?
-While you know you are blessed with the little soul – or souls – you are raising, you have a feeling that there might be one more waiting for you in the wings?
+Do you ever feel like your family isn’t complete?
+You know you are blessed with the little soul – or souls – you are raising, but you just have a feeling that there might be one more waiting for you in the wings?

 Another baby to love, to get to know and raise – but also another child who would change your family dynamic and life as you know it.

-When you allow yourself to glance sideways at the what-might-be version of your life, you might even picture this new addition slotting seamlessly into your family.
+When you allow yourself to glance sideways at the ‘what-might-be’ version of your life, you maybe even picture this new addition slotting seamlessly into your family.
 And so you let your heart long for that baby.
 Ache.
 Crave, even.

 But then your rational brain rudely reminds you that you are being crazy.
 There is NO WAY you can have another baby.
 It’s just not practical, or doable, for crying out loud!